anandreddysripathi/AngularJS-NodeJS-at-Berkadia/assignments/week2-AngularJS-MovieList/ScreenRecording/ReadMe.md

-Download the Video to view it click on 'View Raw'
+Download the Video to view it ,click on 'View Raw' to Download